 Energy Trap: A pattern of nighttime snacking would make biological sense if we still needed protective fat stores for perilous nights in caves (or didn’t need to sleep though the night).
 “But at this point in the day, your cortisol levels should be shifting into low gear,” Swift says.
 If you’re up and eating, your body has to ramp up for a spike in blood sugar and the process of digestion, and that could interfere with the cortisol dip you need for restful sleep.

-Eat This Instead: First, really check in on why you want a snack this late at night, says Lockhart.
+First, really check in on why you want a snack this late at night, says Lockhart.
 “Is it actual hunger — as in, your stomach is growling?
 Or is it an emotional outcry, or a habit you have created?”
 If it’s not truly hunger, look for other things to help you wind down, whether journaling, meditation, or talking with your partner or a friend.
+(People tend to associate hunger solely with physical nourishment, however, it is important to acknowledge what’s referred to as “heart hunger.”
+Learn more about how we can nourish this type of hunger.)

 If you really are so hungry that it’s impeding your ability to sleep, a small snack (not a full-on fridge raid) might be beneficial, according to a recent study published in the journal Nutrients.
 Researchers found that a 150-calorie protein shake consumed 30 minutes before bed helps improve protein synthesis, boosts metabolism, and has other positive effects.
 If you want to try a protein-rich snack before your head hits the pillow, keep it modest — half a banana with a tablespoon of almond butter, 4 ounces of cottage cheese, or a couple of raw protein balls.
 (Find a recipe at “Almond-Butter Protein Balls“.)